 Having a temperature of 37.8 degrees or more is one of the main symptoms of Covid-19.
-Many companies are introducing temperature checking upon entry to the workplace, to see if employees have a temperature of 37.8 or more.
+Many companies are introducing a Covid temperature check policy where temperature checks are performed upon entry to the workplace, to see if employees have a temperature of 37.8 or more.

 Temperature scanning can offer reassurance of the potential symptoms of Covid-19.
 However it is important to remember that a high temperature is only one main symptom of Covid-19, a person could have the virus and not have a temperature, or an employee could have a high temperature and it not be Covid-19.